 Item Checklist Needed Before Care Begins

-Completed Enrollment Form
+Signed contract

 Signed Handbook Agreement

-General Record Form 2900, Medical Consent Form, Authorization Form
+Child Information Form

-Publication and Media Release Form
+Health Forms

 Immunization Record

 Confidentiality

 Confidentiality is a top priority for Thomas Sumter Academy's Enrichment Program.
 Personal information of families and staff will not be shared for any reason without prior written consent of the individual.
 When discussing a child's activities and friends in the classroom, only first names will be used.
 In situations regarding behavior problems and/or Incident/Accident Reports, names of children involved will never be given to families.
 Seesaw is an app used to communicate between parents and staff.